gregsio/evmos-gcp/k8s/private-cluster/README.md

 # Private Zonal Cluster Terraform Setup

-This example illustrates how to create a simple private cluster in a single zone.
+Create a simple private cluster in a single zone.

 ## Inputs